devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - For other scenarios like LDAP you need to create an identiy broker that authenticates to LDAP and then calls STS to assume a role.
 - For administrators you can use the `AdministratorAccess` policiy.
 - For developer power users you can use the `PoweruserAccess` policiy.
+- IAM Access Analyzer can analyze your CloudTrail events to identify actions and services used by an IAM entity (user or role).
+- AWS IAM Identity Center (successor to AWS SSO) expands the capabilities of AWS Identity and Access Management (IAM) to provide a central place that brings together administration of users and their access to AWS accounts and cloud applications.
+Has integration with Microsoft AD through the AWS Directory Service.
+- You can store SSL certificates in IAM but is preffered to use AWS Certificate Manager (ACM).
+- IAM trust policies for IAM roles specify which entities, like users, roles, or services, can assume a role and request temporary credentials, whether across multiple accounts or within a single one.

 ## AWS Identity Federation with SAML 2.0